genexuslabs/design-systems/packages/mercury/README.md

 The CSS is divided by bundles, where each bundle contains the CSS to style a component.
 For example, to style a `button` we have the `components/button` bundle, to style the `ch-checkbox` we have the `components/checkbox`, and so on.

-Refer to the [CSS bundles](#css-bundles) section to see how each component in the Mercury DS Figma maps to a CSS bundle.
+Check out to the [CSS bundles mapping](#3-css-bundles-mapping) section to see how each component in the Mercury DS Figma maps to a CSS bundle.
 This mapping is also present in each page of [showcase](https://mercury-showcase.genexus.com/).

 ### 2.1.
 Before starting, define the path for the CSS bundles, custom fonts and icons